GiorgiaCandiani91/Operations-Analytics/README.md

 4. **cost_overview.sql** to allocate costs to the channels
 5. **waiting_time.sql** to explore waiting time for Calls and Chats
 6. **random_exploration.sql** to explore the Dataset

+## Charts
+Some charts supporting the findings and recommendations in the Papers, generated with the queries above

 ## Main Assumptions